Medication Search: Tibella

 Stroke: Tibolone increases the risk of stroke caused by reduced blood flow to the brain.
 The risk of this occurring increases with age.
 This is consistent with research that demonstrated estrogen and estrogen plus progestin also increase the risk of stroke.
 If you experience symptoms of stroke (sudden dizziness, headache, loss of speech, changes in vision, weakness or numbness in the arms and legs) while taking this medication, get immediate medical attention.

-Systemic lupus erythematosus (Lupus): Women with lupus may find that this medication causes a flare-up of lupus symptoms.
+Systemic lupus erythematosus (Lupus): People with lupus may find that this medication causes a flare-up of lupus symptoms.
 If you have been diagnosed with lupus, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Thyroid disease: This medication may affect how thyroid hormone is used by the body.
 If you are taking thyroid hormone for an underactive thyroid gland, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.